centreon/centreon-broker/doc/en/release_notes/20.10.rst

 It is also far less strict and allows some reading and some writing at the same time.

+TCP
+===
+Writing on a tcp stream could slow down in case of many retention files.
+The issue was essentially in the flush internal function.

 ************
 Enhancements
 ************